Fractals from Regular Behaviours: Related Work

+To show the converse of the above lemma is false, consider the language \(\{(a, b, b, b, \dots)\}\) with one stream in it.
+This is not a graph IFS language for a simple reason: a graph IFS language includes the streams emitted by every state of an LTS, and therefore is closed under deleting initial segments.
+For example, if a state \(x\) emits \((a, b, b, b, \dots)\), then it must have an outoing transition \(x \tr{a} y\) such that \(y\) emits \((b, b, b,\dots)\).
+It follows that regular stream languages, and by extension regular subfractals, properly generalize graph IFS languages.

-Another generalization is Mihail and Miculescu's notion of attractor for a \emph{generalized iterated function system}~\cite{Mihail2010GIFS}.
-A generalized IFS is essentially that of Hutchinson's IFS with multi-arity contractions---equivalent to a single-state labelled transition system where labels have `higher arity'.
-A common generalization of GIFSs and generalized IFSs could be achieved by considering coalgebras of the form \(X \to \mathcal P(\coprod_{n \in \mathbb N} A_n\times X^n)\) and interpreting each \(a \in A_n\) as an \(n\)-ary contraction.
+\textbf{Generalized IFSs.} Another generalization of self-similar sets is Mihail and Miculescu's notion of attractor for a \emph{generalized iterated function system}~\cite{Mihail2010GIFS}.
+A generalized IFS is essentially one of Hutchinson's IFSs but with multi-arity contractions \(\sigma_a \colon M^n \to M\).
+Attractors for generalized IFSs have been shown to be a proper generalization of self-similar sets~\cite{strobin_attractors_2015}, as well as limits of attractors for infinite IFSs~\cite{oliveira2023hutchinsonbarnsley}.
+A common generalization of graph IFSs and generalized IFSs might be achieved by considering coalgebras of the form \(X \to \mathcal P(\coprod_{n \in \mathbb N} A_n\times X^n)\) and interpreting each \(a \in A_n\) as an \(n\)-ary contraction.
 We suspect that a similar story to the one we have outlined in this paper is possible for this common generalization.

-\textbf{Process algebra.} The process terms we use to specify labelled transition systems and labelled Markov chains are fragments of known specification languages.
+\paragraph*{Process algebra} The process terms we use to specify labelled transition systems and labelled Markov chains are fragments of known specification languages.
 Milner used process terms to specify LTSs in~\cite{Milner1984Complete}, and we have repurposed his small-step semantics here.
 Stark and Smolka use probabilistic process terms to specify labelled Markov chains (in our terminology) in~\cite{Stark2000Probabilistic}, and we have used them for the same purpose.
 Both of these papers also include complete axiomatizations of bisimilarity, and we have also repurposed their axioms.